Twitter Email

 Example showing a formula and some inline \( \LaTeX \)

-Given the rest mass \( \color{green}{m_0} \), the relativistic mass is calculated as \( \color{green}{m_r} \)
+Given the rest mass \( \color{green}{m_0} \), the relativistic mass is calculated as \( \color{green}{m_{rel}} \)

-\[\large{\color{white}{m_r = \frac{m_0}{\sqrt{1 - \frac{v^2}{c^2}}}}}\]
+\[\large{\color{white}{m_{rel} = \frac{m_0}{\sqrt{1 - \frac{v^2}{c^2}}}}}\]

-Where \( \color{green}{v} \) is the speed and \( \color{green}{c} \) is the speed of light.
+Where \( \color{green}{v} \) is the speed relative to the observer and \( \color{green}{c} \) is the speed of light.

 Summary

 MathJAX is an easy solution for getting \( \LaTeX \) typesetting into simple HTML documents and works well with a static Jekyll website where documents are written in the Markdown language.
+It is very easy to integrate and requires only minimal configuration.
+Including a single JavaScript file is usually sufficient.